^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many people, if they find a tartar, try to get rid of it by hooking them with a needle, a pin and even a knife.
-Not only is this very dangerous, it can also lead to injuries to the gums and damage to the enamel.
-Others use too hard toothbrushes in the hope that they will reduce the possibility of depositing a hard plaque.
-But this method also has negative consequences, in the form of permanent gum trauma (especially in those with whom they are sensitive).
-Removal of tartar should be performed only by specialists in specialized dental offices or clinics.
-They will do it quickly, qualitatively and completely painlessly.
-What are the methods for removing hard plaque, how is the procedure for removing it, and can I remove tartar at home?
-We answer all these questions in our article.
+Many people, when they discover tartar, try to get rid of it themselves by picking it off with a needle, pin, or even a knife.
+Not only is this very dangerous, it can also lead to injury to the gums and damage to the enamel.
+Others use too hard toothbrushes in the hope that they will reduce the possibility of hard plaque deposition.
+But this method also has negative consequences, in the form of constant injury to the gums (especially for those who have sensitive gums).
+Tartar removal should only be performed by specialists in specialized dental offices or clinics.
+They will do it quickly, efficiently, and completely painlessly.
+What are the methods for removing hard plaque, how is the procedure for its removal performed, and is it possible to remove tartar at home?
+We will answer all these questions in our article.

 Is it necessary to remove tartar?

-It would seem, what can be dangerous tartar, if it does not even hurt?
-These deposits consist of hardened, like cement, minerals, bacteria and food residues.
-All this explosive mixture disrupts the acid balance in the mouth, which leads to the multiplication of pathogenic bacteria by the inflammation of the gums, an increased likelihood of caries formation and, as a consequence, an unpleasant odor from the mouth.
-Do you think that's all?
+It would seem, how can tartar be dangerous if it doesn’t even hurt?
+These deposits consist of minerals, bacteria and food debris that have hardened like cement.
+This whole explosive mixture disrupts the acid balance in the mouth, which leads to the proliferation of pathogenic bacteria, gum inflammation, increased likelihood of caries and, as a result, bad breath.
+Do you think that’s all?
 No!
-Growing, hardened plaque presses on the soft part of the gum, exposing the root of the tooth.
-This leads to loosening of the teeth and subsequent periodontitis.
-If the periodontitis is not treated, then you can lose completely healthy teeth.
-From all of the above, the answer arises that it is necessary to remove hard plaque, moreover, without fail!
+Growing, the hardened plaque presses on the soft part of the gum, exposing the root of the tooth.
+This leads to loosening of the teeth and subsequent periodontosis.
+If periodontosis is not treated, you can lose completely healthy teeth.
+From all of the above, the answer suggests itself that it is necessary to remove hard plaque, and without fail!

 1. Mechanical removal of hard plaque.